Book of Saint Cyprian

-The Book of Saint Cyprian (Livro de São Cipriano; Libro de San Cipriano) refers to different grimoires from the 17th, 18th, and 19th centuries, all pseudepigraphically attributed to the 3rd century Saint Cyprian of Antioch (not to be confused with Saint Cyprian the bishop of Carthage).
+Book of Saint Cyprian (Livro de São Cipriano; Libro de San Cipriano) is a name for various grimoires of the 17th, 18th, and 19th centuries, all pseudepigrapha attributed to the 3rd-century Saint Cyprian of Antioch (not to be confused with Cyprian of Carthage).
 According to popular legend, Cyprian of Antioch was a pagan sorcerer who converted to Christianity.

 The Iberian Cyprian

 The Iberian Cyprian is not a single text but multiple texts in Spanish and Portuguese, mostly from the 19th century.
 There was, however, a now lost pre-modern Cyprianic literature with no apparent connection to any extant works beyond being inspired by the Cyprianic legend.